 - non-academic activities (e.g. military training).

 Students who are unable to take examinations due to special circumstances such as temporary injuries/short term ill health are usually expected to resit in August.
 Other arrangements will only be allowed in exceptional circumstances, subject to the provision of appropriate medical evidence.
 Where requests are received five term time weeks before the student’s examination the University will endeavour to make adjustments subject to the nature of the request and the practical considerations of implementation.
 Adjustments must be both reasonable and practical to implement within the time available.
 It will not normally be possible for the University to implement requests received fewer than seven working days before the examination.
-Students who have obtained medical evidence must make an appointment to meet with a Nurse at the Student Wellness Centre.
-On the basis of the evidence submitted and mindful of the practicality of the adjustment requested the Nurse will make a recommendation to the Superintendent of Examinations.
+Students who have obtained medical evidence must make an appointment to meet with an Accessibility Adviser in Student Support Services.
+On the basis of the evidence submitted and mindful of the practicality of the adjustment requested the Adviser will make a recommendation to the Superintendent of Examinations.

 Downloads: Special Circumstances Form